 - 3. How repeatable are TSD measurements?
-Repeatability was estimated by comparing measurements performed on the same sections in 2014 to those performed in 2015.
-This was evaluated for temperature-corrected SCI300. - 4.
+Repeatability was estimated by comparing temperature-corrected SCI300 measurements performed on the same sections in 2014 and 2015. - 4.
+How do TSD measurements compare with PMS data?
+TSD measurements were compared with pavement management system (PMS) condition data.
+This was done by comparing TSD calculated SCI300 with the Structural Index obtained based on surface distresses. - 5.
 How can we use the information obtained from TSD measurements?
 Information from TSD measurements can help to better manage pavement sections.
 The best way to use TSD data mostly depends on each agency's approach to managing its pavement sections.
 In the short term, TSD data can be used to verify and/or adjust the decisions that are largely based on surface condition.
 TSD measurements can readily be used to obtain a relative ranking between different pavement sections or, with the use of appropriate thresholds, to identify structurally good, fair, and poor segments.
-When pavement thickness data are available, a more mechanistic approach can be used to estimate tensile strains at the bottom of the asphalt layer and a fatigue equation can be used to estimate remaining fatigue life.
-All these approaches are illustrated in detail in this report.
-Since the thickness for the tested roads are not available, default values for interstate, primary and secondary roads were used (see Table 2). - 5.
+When pavement thickness data are available, a more mechanistic approach can be used to estimate the effective structural number ( $SN{eff}$ ) or tensile strains at the bottom of the asphalt layer and a fatigue equation can be used to estimate remaining fatigue life.
+All these approaches are illustrated in detail in this report. - 6.
 How can we incorporate TSD measurements into a PMS?
-The proposed approach to incorporate TSD into the PMS (for flexible pavements) consists of classifying the pavement structural condition into Good, Fair, and Poor categories based on temperaturecorrected structural indices derived from TSD measurements.
+The proposed approach to incorporate TSD into the PMS (for flexible pavements) consists of classifying the pavement structural condition into Good, Fair, and Poor categories based on temperature-corrected structural indices derived from TSD measurements.
 Both SCI300 and the Deflection Slope Index (DSI) were investigated.
 The results showed that similar conclusions are drawn whether SCI300 or DSI is used; therefore, only the results of SCI300 are presented in this report (results with DSI are provided in the Excel files).
 Preliminary thresholds that separate between the Good, Fair, and Poor structural condition categories are given in this report based on an estimate of the expected remaining fatigue life of the asphalt layer.
 This expected remaining fatigue life is related to the tensile strain at the bottom of the asphalt layer, which in turn is related to the SCI300 (or DSI) using the approach developed in Rada et al. (2016).
 It is recommended that each agency calibrate these thresholds based on their own experience and needs.
 A decision process based on the currently used process by the Virginia Department of Transportation (VDOT), which already includes structural condition in the PMS decision process for Interstate roads, is provided to illustrate how structural condition can be used in the PMS.